momar07005/EcommerceScrapper/README.md

   ## Bonus

-    Retrieve any number of reviews (multiple of 10)
+    Retrieve any number of reviews (multiple of 10) ✅

-    Do not retrieve reviews already indexed
+    Do not retrieve reviews already indexed ✅

-    Fast indexation time (Configurable)
+    Fast indexation time (Configurable) ✅

+    Pagination for indexation requests and reviews tables ✅

+    List of indexation requests with details ✅

+    Partial success status for requests ✅

+    Filter on indexation requests ✅

 ## To Run